David R. Liu: Early life and education

 Liu was born to a Taiwanese American family in Riverside, California, on June 12, 1973.
 Both of his parents immigrated to the United States from Taiwan.
 His father is an aerospace engineer and his mother is a retired physics professor at the University of California, Riverside.
 As a child, Liu developed an interest in science after playing with insects in his backyard.
 He studied botany, entomology, and chemistry, often mixing household items to create improvised explosives.

 Liu was raised in Riverside and attended Riverside Polytechnic High School, where he graduated as class valedictorian in 1990.
 While in high school, he took classes at the University of California, Riverside, and placed second in the national 1990 Westinghouse Science Talent Search for "using a computer to simulate how the brain processes visual information."
 That same year, he won the California Junior Science & Humanities Symposium, which enabled him to attend the awards ceremony for the 1990 Nobel Prize in Chemistry in Stockholm.

-After high school, Liu entered Harvard University, where he excelled academically and graduated summa cum laude in 1994 with a Bachelor of Arts (B.A.) in chemistry, ranked first out of the 1,641 students at Harvard College.
+After high school, Liu attended Harvard University, where he excelled academically and graduated summa cum laude in 1994 with a Bachelor of Arts (B.A.) in chemistry, ranked first out of the 1,641 students at Harvard College.
 He had originally intended to study physics but, after studying under chemistry professors Stuart Schreiber, Gregory Verdine, and Joseph Grabowski, focused on synthetic chemistry and biochemistry instead.
 Grabowski later recommended Liu to Nobel laureate Elias James Corey for a research position in Corey's laboratory to study oxidosqualene cyclases.

 As an undergraduate, Liu worked in Corey's synthetic chemistry laboratory and was elected to Phi Beta Kappa.
 He was awarded Harvard's 1994 Thomas T. Hoopes Prize for an outstanding senior thesis titled, "Studies on 2,3-Oxidosqualene Cyclase: A Synthetic and Molecular Biological Approach," and shared the prize with Corey, who described the thesis as being "absolutely word perfect" and “equivalent to a Ph.D. thesis.”
-Liu also won Harvard's Sophia Freund Prize for having its highest grade point average (GPA) and its Detur Prize for scholarship.
+Liu also won Harvard's Sophia Freund Prize for having its highest grade point average (GPA) and its Detur Prize for outstanding scholarship.

 After graduating from Harvard, Liu received a National Defense Science and Engineering Graduate Fellowship and a fellowship from the Howard Hughes Medical Institute to pursue doctoral studies at the University of California, Berkeley.
 In his third year at Berkeley, he was influenced by Gerald Joyce to develop protein evolution techniques.
 He earned his Ph.D. from Berkeley in organic chemistry in 1999 under chemist Peter G. Schultz.
 His doctoral dissertation was titled, "Expanding the scope of protein mutagenesis."